LG125YT/Hummus.py/README.md

 # Hummus.py

-This is an asynchronous wrapper currently in version 0.4.0!
+This is an asynchronous wrapper currently in version 0.5.1!

+## Installation

+You can do `pip install hummus2016.py` to install Hummus.py as a package, or you can import it manually by downloading the files at [the GitLab repository](https://gitlab.com/lg125yt/hummus.py)

+# Notice:
+For some reason, PyPi is not downloading the `hummus` folder correctly, so it is best to replace `import hummus` with `import hummus2016 as hummus` and `from hummus ...` with `from hummus2016 ...`.
+This only applies if youre using pip to install Hummus.py.
+This file will remain unchanged though.

 ## Getting started

-Download these files and put them in a folder named "hummus".
-Next to the hummus folder, create your main file.
 You can use the following code in the main file to connect to Hummus:
 ```py
 import hummus
 from hummus import Client